Parbelaez/django_boiler/README.md

 *Note: This will create the database tables.*
 In this case, the makemiogrations command is not necessary because we do not have any models or custom schemas, just the expected django ones.

-15. Create a superuser:
+- Create a superuser:

     ```
     python manage.py createsuperuser
     ```
 *Note: This will allow you to access the admin panel.*

+### Setting up the acccess to the project

+- Change the allowed hosts so the app can run locally and on Heroku (or the cloud provider of your choice):

+    ```
+    ALLOWED_HOSTS = ['127.0.0.1/8000', 'localhost', '.herokuapp.com']
+    ```

-16. Test the project:
+- Test the project:

     ```
     python manage.py runserver